ikolosov/angular-spring-mvc/README.md

 ### Spring MVC with AngularJS
-This application was initially designed as a sample web app for a purposes of concept demo of performance monitoring with Apache JMeter (refer pom.xml for the corresponding blog article url).
+This application was initially designed as a sample web app for a purposes of performance monitoring with Apache JMeter concept demo (refer pom.xml for the corresponding blog article url).

 Anyway, it could be treated as a standalone Spring MVC with AngularJS example.